AllTernative90/FileOrganizer/README.md

 For example is it not possible to rename files in Windows when the directory is the root of the windows installation, in most cases C:.
 There might be problems renaming files on other operating systems, too.
 I wasn't able to check for that, though.

+Different PPI on a monitor might result in problems with the UI.
+This might be related to various resolutions.